vanilla/docs/content/help/addons/hero-image.md

 {hero_image_url}
 ```

-If you place this custom smarty tag in your CustomizeTheme, and disable the Hero Image plugin you site _will_ break until you either remove the tag or re-enable the plugin.
+If you place this custom smarty tag in your [Customize Theme](/help/appearance/custom-theme), and disable the Hero Image plugin you site _will_ break until you either remove the tag or re-enable the plugin.

+## Usage in PHP
-It is made available through PHP (such as in a themehooks file) with the function call:
+Alternatively, this image url is made available through PHP (such as in a [themehooks](/developer/addons/theme-hooks) file) with the function call:

 ```php
 if (class_exists("HeroImagePlugin")) {